bvelivala/SampleShoppingCart/README.md

 # SampleShoppingCart
-This is a sample shopping cart web app for demo purposes
+This is a sample shopping cart web application for demo purposes